Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving

 \subsection{Designing against Passive Fatigue in Conditional Automated Driving}

-In conditional automated driving, drivers’ situational awareness may degrade, widening the readiness gap between passive monitoring and active control~\cite{Lee2019-gf}.
+In conditional automated driving, drivers’ alertness may degrade during monotonous driving tasks.
+Prior work identifies two key dimensions of monotony, road design monotony and roadside variability, which can rapidly reduce driver alertness \cite{Larue2011-vp}.
+Such degradation widens the readiness gap between passive monitoring and active control \cite{Lee2019-gf}.
 This gap has motivated growing interest in Human–Machine Interface (HMI) strategies that can subtly reorient driver attention in preparation for potential transitions \cite{Baldwin2019-hu}.

-A variety of HMI solutions have been proposed, including explicit visual, auditory, and haptic alerts~\cite{van-Veen2017-we, Nees2016-fg, Khorsandi2023-kg}.
+A variety of HMI solutions have been proposed, including explicit visual, auditory, and haptic alerts \cite{van-Veen2017-we, Nees2016-fg, Khorsandi2023-kg}.
 However, these modalities can disrupt the user experience, particularly when delivered during pre-transition periods where readiness is low but a takeover is not yet required.
-In response, researchers have increasingly explored “gentle” interaction methods in authentic driving contexts~\cite{yu2025-nd}, including gamification and CAs.
+In response, researchers have increasingly explored “gentle” interaction methods in authentic driving contexts \cite{yu2025-nd}, including gamification and CAs.

-Research has examined how playful or game-like elements can help keep drivers alert by adding entertainment value. \cite{Steinberger2017} demonstrated how the inclusion of gamified elements can sustain driver attention during simulated driving.
-Introducing speed-control feedback, challenges and a score-based system was found to alleviate driver boredom and encouraged engagement with the task. ~\citet{Bier2019-xr} also tested a gamified in-vehicle interaction system, asking trivia questions linked to the driving simulator task.
+Research has examined how playful or game-like elements can help keep drivers alert by adding entertainment value. \citet{Steinberger2017} demonstrated how the inclusion of gamified elements can sustain driver attention during simulated driving.
+Introducing speed-control feedback, challenges and a score-based system was found to alleviate driver boredom and encourage engagement with the task. \citet{Bier2019-xr} also tested a gamified in-vehicle interaction system, asking trivia questions linked to the driving simulator task.
 They compared three groups: a control, a co-driver condition, and the gamified system.
-Results showed that both the co-driver and gamified systems helped delay signs of fatigue.
+Results showed that both the co-driver and the gamified systems helped delay the onset of fatigue.
 The gamified system also led to better engagement over time.

 These results point to the potential of leveraging lightweight and joyful interaction to maintain attention and engagement.
 Game-like tasks can increase cognitive load just enough to prevent boredom without overwhelming the driver.
 However, they also present design challenges.
 Systems need to be simple enough not to distract drivers from takeover events, but engaging enough to be meaningful.